September 17 – 21, 2018 in Gothic, Colorado

 - Causes and Consequences of Temperature and Hydroclimate Variability during the Common Era

 - Overview & Follow-up from the Global Climate Action Summit

 - Andy Bunn, Professor, Environmental Sciences, Western Washington University and

 - Scotty Strachan, Director, Nevada Climate-ecohydrology Assessment Network, University of Nevada, Reno

 Would you like to schedule a breakout session?
 Would you like to lead a workshop?
 If yes, contact the organizers Scotty Strachan or Andy Bunn at firstname.lastname@example.org.

-Abstracts will be accepted through July 2, 2018.
-If you would like to give a presentation at MtnClim 2018 (talk or poster), please submit a single paragraph abstract, with the presentation title and author/affiliation when you register.
+Abstracts were accepted through July 9, 2018.
+If you would like to still give a presentation at MtnClim 2018 (talk or poster), please contact the organizers at email@example.com to see, if they can still fit you in.
 Indicate which session (see Agenda) you would like to present in.

 Attn government employees: online payment is a single transaction with a single invoice.
 If separate transactions are required for registration, food, and housing, please SKIP online payment, complete the registration process, and contact Bookkeeper Jen Pierson at firstname.lastname@example.org for separate invoicing.

 The conference will be held in Gothic, Colorado.
 Gothic is a historic mining town that became the home of the high altitude biological field station, the Rocky Mountain Biological Laboratory (RMBL), in 1928.
 For more information on RMBL go here.